 Cristale Adams is an online author and publisher.
 Her articles vary in topics and focus on real life.
 She always enjoys learning new things.

-Yes!
-It is real and it is almost exclusively found in women.
-More than 90% of reported cases are in women ages 58 to 75, which is right after menopause happens.
+Yes, it is a real condition that affects people!
+And is almost exclusively found in women.
 Broken heart syndrome is also called stress-induced cardiomyopathy (the keywords are 'stressed induced') or takotsubo cardiomyopathy.
-This condition is a weakening of the muscular tissue within the heart so that it becomes enlarged, or broken from what it once was.
-This can be temporary and sudden but is definitely almost always some form of stress-induced.
+This condition is a weakening of the muscular tissue within the heart.
+The heart then becomes enlarged or broken from what it once originally was.
+This can happen suddenly but is definitely almost always some form of stress-induced.
 Most patient cases with this specific condition fully recover with no long-term heart damage or complications although it can happen multiple times.
 Recovery from this is approximately one month, depending on the severity.
 This is the time it takes for the heart to become much less inflamed and return to its normal size.

 Broken heart syndrome is a chemical reaction that can resemble a heart attack and is often misdiagnosed as one.
-Although there are no physical blockages or obstructions that reduce the blood flow to the heart, stress hormones release adrenaline which can alter the heart muscle cells or coronary blood vessels or both that cause the heart tissue to weaken and partial inflammation to occur.
-Since a particular part of the heart is temporarily enlarged, it doesn't pump blood in or out very efficiently.
-Since the heart tissue is weak and partially enlarged during this time, there is a restriction to the large or small arteries of the heart.
-The heart's rhythm and substances change to what is very similar to a heart attack.
+Although there are no physical blockages or obstructions that reduce the blood flow to the heart, stress hormones release adrenaline which can alter the heart muscle cells or coronary blood vessels, or both.
+The alterations will then cause the heart tissue to weaken and inflammation to occur.
+Since a particular part of the heart is temporarily enlarged during this time, the heart will not pump blood in or out very efficiently.
+The heart's rhythm and feeling change to what is very similar to a heart attack.
 It can be fatal if not treated right away.

 Symptoms of Broken Heart Syndrome

-Some symptoms may be sudden and or severe depending on the type of stress and the longevity.
+Some symptoms may be sudden and or severe, depending on the type of stress and the longevity.
 This may also feel like a very intense panic attack or an anxiety attack.
-Some symptoms of broken heart syndrome can include and are not limited to:
+Some symptoms of broken heart syndrome can include but are not limited to: